Reduce Employer NICs: Salary Sacrifice Pensions

 However, some workplace pension schemes are set up in a way where pension contributions are taken after tax.

-If you're not sure if you're receiving tax relief, check with your employer or pension provider which contribution arrangement your workplace pension uses: net pay, relief at source or salary sacrifice.
+If you're not sure if you're receiving tax relief, check with your employer or pension provider which contribution arrangement your workplace pension uses: net pay, relief at source or salary sacrifice and whether your pension provider adds higher or additional rate tax relief automatically.
+If not, you may be able to claim money back if:

 • you pay higher or additional rate Income Tax